Milwaukee fish fry guide

 400 N. Water St. (414) 220-8383

 If there's one place in town that knows fish, it's St. Paul Fish Company in the Milwaukee Public Market.
-And they serve up a fine fish fry to boot.
-Choose from Schlitz battered cod or fried perch, shrimp, grouper, walleye or catfish paired with French fries and coleslaw.
+And it serves a fine fish fry to boot.
+Choose from Schlitz battered cod or fried perch, shrimp, grouper, walleye or catfish paired with fries and coleslaw.
 Or treat yourself to the live Maine lobster dinner, just $13.95 every day.